hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

 company of the great-souled ones."

-Either in the sharp analysis of the Vaisheshikas, resulting in the wonderful theories about the Paramânus, Dvyanus, and Trasarenus, (Atoms, Entities composed of two atoms, Entities composed of three atoms.) or the still more wonderful analysis displayed in the discussions of the Jâti, Dravya, Guna, Samavâya, (Genus, Substance, Quality, Inhesion or Inseparability.) and to the various categories of the Naiyâyikas, rising to the solemn march of the thought of the Sânkhyas, the fathers of the theories of evolution, ending with the ripe fruit, the result of all these researches, the Sutras of Vyâsa — the one background to all these different analyses and syntheses of the human mind is still the Shrutis.
+Either in the sharp analysis of the Vaisheshikas, resulting in the wonderful theories about the Paramānus, Dvyanus, and Trasarenus, (Atoms, Entities composed of two atoms, Entities composed of three atoms.) or the still more wonderful analysis displayed in the discussions of the Jāti, Dravya, Guna, Samavāya, (Genus, Substance, Quality, Inhesion or Inseparability.) and to the various categories of the Naiyāyikas, rising to the solemn march of the thought of the Sānkhyas, the fathers of the theories of evolution, ending with the ripe fruit, the result of all these researches, the Sutras of Vyāsa — the one background to all these different analyses and syntheses of the human mind is still the Shrutis.
 Even in the philosophical writings of the Buddhists or Jains, the help of Shrutis is never rejected, and at least in some of the Buddhistic schools and in the majority of the Jain writings, the authority of the Shrutis is fully admitted, excepting what they call the Himsaka Shrutis, which they hold to be interpolations of the Brahmins.
-In recent times, such a view has been held by the late great Swami Dayânanda Saraswati.
+In recent times, such a view has been held by the late great Swami Dayānanda Saraswati.

 If one be asked to point out the system of thought towards which as a centre all the ancient and modern Indian thoughts have converged, if one